linkdevelopment/FilePicker_Android/README.md

 ### Record video

-To record video we need to get instance of PickFilesFactory by passing FileTypes.VIDEO_CAMERA to getInstance() method.
+To record video we need to get instance of PickFilesFactory by passing FileTypes.CAPTURE_VIDEO to getInstance() method.
 ```kotlin
 pickFilesFactory = PickFilesFactory(
                 caller = this,